Long Island MacArthur Airport ISP -

 Long Island MacArthur Airport has one passenger terminal.

 For Terminal details at this site open ‘Terminal Map’ and scroll down to the text; for Parking details, open ‘Parking Map’, for ground transportation open ‘Ground Transportation: /Buses & Trains.

 Current and future Airport developments:

-While in the past few years passenger count has decreased - the news that a U.S. Customs facility will be built at MacArthur Airport points to future international travel and/or transfer passengers.
+While in the past few years passenger count has decreased - the news that a U.S. Customs facility will be built at MacArthur Airport points to future international travel and/or transfer passengers (completion by late 2019.)
 Also, once the second Long Island Rail Road track under construction between Farmingdale & Ronkonkoma Hub is completed, many Long Islanders who currently use the congested LaGuardia Airport - will then opt to use McArthur Airport instead.

-Furthermore, a new marketing campaign between March and Fall 2017 will include advertisements on Long Island Rail Road stations, buses and at radio spots and digital marketing on iphones.
+A new marketing campaign between March and Fall 2017 includes advertisements on Long Island Rail Road stations, buses and at radio spots and digital marketing on iphones.